-ATMS (Advanced Technology Microwave Sounder)- a key instrument for weather prediction
+ATMS (Advanced Technology Microwave Sounder)

 For a little-known satellite instrument, the microwave sounder has a major impact on our lives.
 These instruments feed the weather models that inform our daily forecasts and help us plan for extreme weather.
 And their long-term temperature records of our atmosphere have played a key role in helping scientists determine that humans are the cause of climate change.
 The Advanced Technology Microwave Sounder (ATMS), is the size of a mini fridge, and it’s hitched to the Joint Polar Satellite System’s NOAA-20 and Suomi-NPP satellites.
 1) 2)